openvmp/partcad/docs/source/design.rst

             revision: <(git only) the exact revision to import>
             web: <(optional) package or maintainer's url>
             poc: <(optional) maintainer's email>
-            pythonVersion: <(optional) python version for sandboxing if applicable>

     parts:
         <part declarations are placed here>